Ďă˝¶Ö±˛Ą

 Follow the below steps to apply for a research degree as a domestic or international research student.

-To be eligible to pursue postgraduate research study you will need previous research experience and a high academic record.
 You need to have undertaken a significant research project or thesis in your previous university-level studies.

 This could be the equivalent of:

 We also consider your undergraduate performance.
 You will need a bachelor's degree with first or upper second-class honours.
-Below is a guide based on the University of Sydney grading system, equivalent requirements will be determined for other institutions:
+Below is a guide based on the University of Sydney grading system.
+Equivalent requirements will be determined for other institutions:

 English language requirements depend on the course, your country of origin and educational background.
 Find out if you need to prove English language proficiency.